-Each of our NEOs has been granted an Option under the Option Plan (described above under "-Narrative Disclosure to Summary Compensation Table-Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan").
+Each of our NEOs has been granted an Option under the Option Plan (described above under "- Narrative Disclosure to Summary Compensation Table - Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan").
 Each of the Options granted to our NEOs fully vest as to the Time-Based Portion of the Option upon a change of control (as defined in the Option Plan), or upon the NEO's termination without Cause or resignation for Good Reason within 90 days prior to the change of control.

-In addition, in the event of a change in control prior to the date the Compensation Committee determines whether the relevant performance-conditions for the Performance-Based Portion of such Option have been achieved for 2021 (as further described above under "-Narrative Disclosure to Summary Compensation Table-Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan-Vesting") any portion of the Performance-Based Portion that remains unvested shall be eligible to become vested as of the change of control to the extent the applicable remaining EBITDA targets or revenue targets will have been deemed satisfied as of the change of control (which will be calculated based on the Company's most recent performance and deemed satisfied to the extent the Compensation Committee determines in good faith that the equity value implied in the change in control transaction equals or exceeds the equity value implied by the relevant performance targets).
-In addition, the portions of the Time-Based Portion scheduled to vest on each of January 1, 2021 and January 1, 2022 will vest in the event of an IPO, including this offering, subject to continued employment on such date, or the participant's termination without Cause or resignation for Good Reason within 90 days prior to the IPO.
+In addition, in the event of a change in control prior to the date the Compensation Committee determines whether the relevant performance-conditions for the Performance-Based Portion of such Option have been achieved for 2021 (as further described above under "- Narrative Disclosure to Summary Compensation Table - Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan - Vesting") any portion of the Performance-Based Portion that remains unvested shall be eligible to become vested as of the change of control to the extent the applicable remaining EBITDA targets or revenue targets will have been deemed satisfied to the extent the Compensation Committee determines in good faith that the equity value implied in the change in control transaction equals or exceeds the equity value implied by the relevant performance targets).

-Each of our NEOs has been granted PRSUs under the PRSU Plan (as described above under "-Narrative Disclosure to Summary Compensation Table-Amended & Restated Tradeweb Markets Inc. PRSU Plan").
+Each of our NEOs has been granted PRSUs under the PRSU Plan (as described above under "- Narrative Disclosure to Summary Compensation Table - Amended & Restated Tradeweb Markets Inc. PRSU Plan").
 In the event an NEO is terminated (i) without Cause (as defined in the PRSU Plan) within 180 days prior to the relevant vesting date, or (ii) due to the participant's death or disability or retirement (as such terms are defined in the PRSU Plan), the NEO will be entitled to retain a pro-rated number of the PRSUs, based on days worked for the vesting period, which will remain eligible to vest.
-In the event the NEO's service is terminated without Cause within six months following a change of control (as defined in the PRSU Plan), any outstanding PRSUs will vest and continue to be paid out in accordance with the PRSU Plan; provided, however, that if the change of control constitutes a "Qualified Change of Control" (as defined above), payment applicable to the PRSU will be made as soon as practicable after the participant's termination, as further described above under "-Narrative Disclosure to Summary Compensation Table-Amended & Restated Tradeweb Markets Inc. PRSU Plan-Termination of Service."
+In the event the NEO's service is terminated without Cause within six months following a change of control (as defined in the PRSU Plan), any outstanding PRSUs will vest and continue to be paid out in accordance with the PRSU Plan; provided, however, that if the change of control constitutes a "Qualified Change of Control" (as defined above), payment applicable to the PRSU will be made as soon as practicable after the participant's termination, as further described above under "- Narrative Disclosure to Summary Compensation Table - Amended & Restated Tradeweb Markets Inc. PRSU Plan - Termination of Service."